Virginia Labor Laws Guide

 Virginia payment laws

-When it comes to pay frequency in Virginia, employers are required by law to provide regular compensation for their employees on a semi-monthly basis.
+When it comes to pay frequency in Virginia, employers are required by law to provide regular compensation to:

 Employers can choose the manner of wage payments and pay their employees in the following ways:

-Deductions from wages are allowed only if legally required (e.g. taxes), or if an employee agrees in writing.
-Each such paycheck must define both the amount and the purpose of the deductions.
+Deductions from wages are allowed only if legally required (e.g., taxes) or if an employee agrees in writing.
+Each paycheck must define both the amount and the purpose of the deductions.

 Virginia overtime laws

-Regulations established by the Fair Labor Standards Act define a working week as any seven consecutive 24-hour periods.
-During this period, employees who work up to 40 hours are compensated for their work at least at an hourly rate of a minimum wage, as defined by the Virginia constitution.
+Regulations established by the FLSA define a working week as any seven consecutive 24-hour periods.
+During this period, employees who work up to 40 hours are compensated for their work at least at an hourly rate of the minimum wage, as defined by the Virginia constitution.

-Any number of hours exceeding 40 counts as overtime and must be compensated at a higher hourly rate.
+Any hours exceeding 40 count as overtime and must be compensated at a higher hourly rate.

 Non-exempt employees who do exceed that number are entitled to 1.5 times their regular rate.